 Humanities Grantmaking for Individuals: Fellowship Opportunities

-A grant program to deliver relief from the coronavirus pandemic to approximately 30 Asian studies professionals to conduct humanities research, teaching development, and multimedia projects.
+A grant program to deliver relief from the coronavirus pandemic to 34 Asian studies professionals to conduct humanities research, teaching development, and multimedia projects.

 Host Institution: Association for Asian Studies